LEEYJ1021/opssat-ad-detection-causal/README.md

 - The **labeling-protocol audit** and **train/test/bootstrap triple re-verification** (Layer 3b).
 - The **16-model cross-validation** benchmark and its agreement statistics.
 - An **external-validation pipeline** applying the placebo-pool and temporal-precedence logic, adapted to each dataset's label structure, to SMAP/MSL and SMD.
-- A **robustness re-analysis** (§11) that re-derives the headline statistics under cluster-bootstrap resampling, adds a false-alarm-matched alarm-design comparison, audits the 16-model benchmark for placebo-pool duplication, and tests the sensitivity of the `level` reversal to its distance statistic and of the baseline decomposition to a synthetic regime map.
+- A **robustness re-analysis** (§11) that re-derives the headline statistics under cluster-bootstrap resampling, re-estimates the OPS-SAT-AD contrasts under channel-level (small-K) schemes, adds a false-alarm-matched alarm-design comparison, audits the 16-model benchmark for placebo-pool duplication, and tests the sensitivity of the `level` reversal to its distance statistic and of the baseline decomposition to a synthetic regime map.
 - **Every figure regenerated from its exact source script** (`results/figures/*.py`), so every number a reader sees traces to code.
 - **Raw development logs** (`docs/dev-log/`): the unabridged analytical trail, including discarded ablations and methodological corrections (train/test leakage checks, SHAP return-shape bugs, cuDNN backward-mode fixes, the external-validation debugging trail, and the robustness re-analysis trail).
 They complement, and do not replace, the Methods text in this README and `docs/METHODS_SUPPLEMENT.md`.